 Larry lives and paints in western Massachusetts.

 I paint what I find beautiful.
-I do not paint to be relevant, for an audience or make any statement other than the beauty to be found in the objects I choose to paint.
+I do not paint to be relevant, for an audience, or make any statement other than the beauty to be found in the objects I choose to paint.
 If the viewer chooses to attach some meaning to my work, that would be their prerogative.
 I find that, in this modern world, there is too little observance of the beauty in our surroundings.
-The real importance in our lives.
+The real importance is in our lives.
 I paint to remind myself what I find important and beautiful and to experience the process of painting my chosen object.
 I paint for myself and the process.
 I am ecstatic that my work resonates with people.